Submit a request

 Screen_Shot_2019-02-13_at_11.03.34.png

-Figure 13: although full points were not awarded, penalty points did not affect the score.
+Although full points were not awarded, penalty points did not affect the score

 Selecting a mixture of correct and incorrect options will both award and deduct the learner points.
-In this example, the learner receives 1 mark for each correct answer (Choice A and Choice B), leading to a score of 2/3.
-Because Choice D has also been selected, 2 points will be deducted from the overall score, leading to a final score of 0/3.
+In this example, the learner receives 1 mark for the correct answer (Choice A), leading to a score of 1/3.
+Because Choice D has also been selected, 2 points will be deducted from the overall score, leading to a final score of 0/3 when allow_negative_scores is disabled, or -1/3 when allow_negative_scores is enabled.

 In this example, a mixture of incorrect and correct options have been selected again.
 In this case, Choice A, Choice B, and Choice C all carry 1 mark each, leading to a score of 3/3.
 Because Choice D, an incorrect option, has also been selected, 2 points will be deducted from the overall score.
 The final score is 1/3.